hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/5-fossil.md

 <a href="https://www.fossil-scm.org" class="attribution">https://www.fossil-scm.org</a>

 note:
-* integrated project management (bug tracking, wiki, forum and technotes) -
-  * 'Github in a box'
-  * A feature-rich web interface is available through the command `fossil ui`.
-  * So there's no need to use any 3rd party products; after cloning a repo you have a fully-featured developer website available.
-* built-in web interface - the Fossil website actually runs on the same web interface
 * **autosync mode** - performs an automatic push after each commit
 * **manual merge mode** - like Git and Hg
 * **preserve all history** - there is no rebase in Fossil.
 Also: why would it be called 'Fossil'?